bluesatunsw/sw-applicant-questions/README.md

 1. Prime sieve optimisation - `git checkout QUESTION_prime`
 2. (more to come with following terms!)

+WARNING: only the above problems are valid!
+If you find another branch which is not listed above, it is a work in progress or retired and **we will not assess submissions to them+**

 ## Need help?

 Send a message to `#recruitment` on the Bluesat Discord server, tagging `@Software Director`.